akarlinsky/world_mortality/README.md

 ### Ireland (monthly)
-2015 onward: Ireland Central Statistics Office (CSO) - Measuring Mortality Using Public Data Sources 2019-2021: https://www.cso.ie/en/releasesandpublications/fb/b-mpds/measuringmortalityusingpublicdatasources2019-2021/
+2015 - 2019: Ireland Central Statistics Office (CSO) - Measuring Mortality Using Public Data Sources 2019-2021: https://www.cso.ie/en/releasesandpublications/fb/b-mpds/measuringmortalityusingpublicdatasources2019-2021/

+2020 onward: CSO PxStat Daily Deaths: https://data.cso.ie/table/RIP02

 2015 to 2018 are official monthly data from CSO, 2019 onward is from the above CSO study which crawls and corrects [rip.ie](rip.ie) for up-to-date death notices.
 Note that These figures are preliminary and might change.